ParticularSpace/socialSpace/README.md

 ## Description

 Social Space is a comprehensive social networking platform enabling users to connect, share, and interact effortlessly.
 It features user authentication, real-time chat, media uploads, and profile management through an intuitive GraphQL API.
+Im continuing to work on this project!

 ## Table of Contents